-Program Coordination: This career studies certificate provides 19 credits towards the Industrial Electrical Principles certificate, the Electrical/Electronics Engineering Technology diploma, and the Electrical/Electronics Equipment Servicing diploma.
+Program Coordination: This career studies certificate provides 19 credits towards the Industrial Electrical Principles, the Electrical Electronics Engineering Technology, and the Electrical Utilities and Substation Technician programs.

 - 1. Understand the fundamentals, devices and components in both DC and AC circuits. - 2.
 Apply knowledge of electrical principles in a laboratory setting with an emphasis on measurement and evaluation.